GlennBrann/ManySheets/README.md

     * CHANGE: Added DefaultBottomSheet and ScaffoldBottomSheet
 * 1.0.1
     * CHANGE: Setting minimum iOS version to iOS 14.
 More stable
+* 1.0.2
+    * CHANGE: Bug fix for compiler error and Color.black.opacity()

 ## License